darklakefi/darklake-monorepo/README.md

 - Start the web app: `npm run dev`
 - Build the web app: `npm run build`

+### Tests

+Currently, only the blockchain (Anchor) part has tests, which are both Rust and TypeScript.
+Rust focuses more on Solana's inner workings, while TypeScript focuses on external interactions (though there is some overlap).

+Typescript tests are stored in: `anchor/tests/jest/*`

+Rust tests are stored in: `anchor/tests/src/*`

+To run typescript tests:

+`npm run anchor-jest-test`

+To run rust tests:

+`npm run anchor-rust-test`

+To run both:

+`npm run anchor-test`

 ### Setup/Deployment

 #### Localnet